-A major focus of the apparel industry is fashion design.
-For students who seek an exciting career in a dynamic business, fashion design offers creative opportunities to transform design concepts into garments and accessories sold in retail outlets everywhere.
+The global apparel industry is driven by change and creativity in fashion design.
+For students who seek an exciting career in a dynamic business, fashion design offers creative and practical opportunities to transform 2-dimensional design concepts into 3-dimensional garments and accessories that can be sold in retail outlets everywhere.

 The Fashion Design program offers the ability to transform design ideas into garments and accessories as well as knowledge of the business side of the fashion industry.
-The design segment of the program is intended to help students develop skills in garments construction and design including tailoring, flat pattern drafting and draping as well as computer pattern drafting and grading to provide a solid foundation in the fundamentals of apparel engineering.
+The design segment of the program is intended to help students develop a diverse skill set combining practical elements in garments construction, tailoring, flat pattern drafting and computer pattern drafting.
+Students will have the chance to harness creative capabilities in colour theory and the history of fashion as well as concept development and design specialties to provide a solid foundation in the fundamentals of apparel design and engineering.
 In addition, marketing courses are designed to enable the students to develop, analyze and implement effective market strategies.

-The faculty encourages creativity and provides the opportunity for students to learn hands-on skills using traditional tools as well as industrial equipment similar to those found in the fashion design field.
-The combination of professional marketing skills and technical knowledge is designed to prepare students to seek entry-level positions in the industry such as a junior designer, pattern grader, management trainees, visual merchandisers and assistant merchandise buyers.
+The faculty encourages creativity and provides the opportunity for students to learn hands-on skills using traditional tools as well as industrial equipment and software currently utilized in the fashion design field.
+The combination of professional marketing skills and technical knowledge and creative development is designed to prepare students to seek entry-level positions in the industry such as a junior designer, fashion design assistant, assistant costume designer, junior tailor, junior pattern maker, pattern grader, fashion design entrepreneur or fashion stylist.